 361F Science Complex

 Catherine C. Peterson earned her Ph.D. in clinical psychology from The George Washington University in 2003 with an emphasis in child health psychology.
 She completed fellowship training in pediatric psychology at the Children’s Hospital of Philadelphia and Case Western Reserve University/Rainbow Babies & Children’s Hospital.
 Prior to coming to EMU, she held faculty positions in departments of pediatrics and psychology at Case Western Reserve University and the University of Michigan.
 Her research focuses on the psychological and neurocognitive functioning in children with medical conditions, particularly childhood cancer survivors.
 Her teaching interests and clinical work as a licensed clinical psychologist focus on cognitive assessment.

 Dr. Peterson's research interests lie within the specialty of pediatric psychology, addressing the neurocognitive and psychological issues associated with chronic medical conditions in childhood.
 Specifically, she is interested in the neuropsychological sequelae of childhood cancer treatment and their associated psychological outcomes, including the impact on academic achievement, quality of life, family burden, and family intervention.
 Additionally, she has published on other pediatric medical populations, including type 1 diabetes, sickle cell disease, and recurrent pain.
-Current lab projects include: mixed-methods assessment, including survey and focus group research, of information needs in parents of childhood cancer survivors; a study examining cognitive functioning and coping in youth with recurrent headache; a series of studies examining the psychosocial impact of life-threatening food allergies; and a study examining parent-physician communication about ADHD treatment.
+Current lab projects include: mixed-methods assessment, including survey and focus group research, of information needs in parents of childhood cancer survivors; research examining cognitive functioning, coping, and family functioning in youth with recurrent headache; a series of studies examining the psychosocial impact of life-threatening food allergies; and a study examining parent-physician communication about ADHD treatment.

 Peterson, C.C. & Drotar, D. (2006).
 Family impact of neurodevelopmental late effects in survivors of pediatric cancer: Review of research, clinical evidence, and future directions.
 Child Clinical Psychology and Psychiatry, 11, 349-366.